KirihimeNatsuki/SQL_to_CSV/README.md

 # Python Script .SQL to .CSV

+⚠️⚠️ **You should install first he components !!!** Heres is how to do it :

+# Components installation

+## How to install components

+### Very simple !!!

+Just run as administrator the batch file `install.bat` by right clicking it and select `Run as administrator`

+You will need to press "Enter" one time when the script is asking for it.

+And you should be ready to go once the installation is completed !!

+### Which components are installed ?

+The batch file install the following components :

+    - Python 3.10
+    - cx_Freeze
+    - Numpy
+    - The executable of the script "SQL_to_CSV.py"

+If you have any problems or errors return, you can always contact me or modify the script ^^

-## Usage
+# Usage

 ### For non-developper users

-Run the executable file : `script_SQL_to_CSV.exe ` and enter the name or the path of the sql file when the program is asking you to enter it.
+Run the executable file : `SQL_to_CSV.exe ` and enter the name or the path of the sql file when the program is asking you to enter it.
 And done !
 You have your .SQL file converted to .CSV file

 Example : You launch the .exe file and the script is asking you to enter the sql file name : 2 possibilities
     - mysqlfile.sql
     - C:\Users\user\documents\Script\filename.sql

 ### For developper users

+2 choices :

-Just run `python script_SQL_to_CSV.py` and enter the name or the path of the sql file when the script is asking you to enter it.
+Choose to run the executable or run `python SQL_to_CSV.py` and enter the name or the path of the sql file when the script is asking you to enter it.

-Example : - `python script_SQL_to_CSV.py` and enter filename like the examples above.
+Example : - `python SQL_to_CSV.py` and enter filename like the examples above.

 ## How It Works
 The following SQL: